 - Trinity Psalter (spiral bound, music included) – $24.00, purchase here.
 This edition of the Trinity Psalter has the music included, should you desire that.

 - Trinity Psalter (online) – see here.
 This online resource contains the full Psalter and is accessible from your phone as well as your computer.
 Anyone can sign up for as little as $1 a month or $9 a year to access the full text and music of four different Psalters.
 Crown and Covenant is incredibly generous in providing this resource for such a small price.

 - Psalms of the Trinity Psalter (album) – Spotify.
 A wonderful recording of many of the Psalms in the Trinity Psalter.
-Some have different tunes than those suggested or than what we as a church will use, but each has the tune mentioned in the song title, so those should be easy to spot.
+Some have different tunes than those suggested in the book itself, but each has the tune mentioned in the song title, so those should be easy to spot.
 Nevertheless, a good resource for listening to the Psalms.

 - The Book of Psalms for Worship (hardback) – $21.00, purchase here.
 This hymnal-style Psalter shares many similarities to the Trinity Psalter, only with updated language and many more versions of the Psalms; while the Trinity Psalter only has one version of most psalms (some have two), the BoPfW has several selections for almost every psalm (except a few that only have one).
 Thus, there are several melodies and meters to choose from, giving a greater musical variety.
 This Psalter was produced by the Reformed Presbyterian Church in North America, one of the last remaining churches in America practicing exclusive psalmody.